Tookmund/utilix/README.md

 A set of POSIX-inspired utilities

-The idea is to rethink how these utilities work and how they can be made more efficient.
+The idea is to rethink how these utilities work and how they can be made to work better.

 *N.B.
 These are not POSIX-compliant and are not intended to be*